totalspectrum/spin2cpp/README.md

   Print a list of the .cpp (or .c) files that were produced by spin2cpp.
 Useful for tracking object dependencies.

+`--fixed`
+  Use 16.16 fixed point in place of IEEE floating point.
+In Spin this just affects the data format used for floats, but in BASIC this also changes the internal runtime routines.
+Fixed point is much faster, but has a fixed, smaller precision.

 `--fcache=N`
   Sets the size of the FCACHE area, in instructions.
 On the P1 when code is placed in HUB, some small loops are compiled to be loaded